freeCodeCamp/guide/src/pages/cplusplus/tokens-variables/index.md

 - Similarly you can imagine different boxes of different sizes and storing different things as different variabls.

+**NOTES :**
-**NOTE : 1 The C++ compiler ignores whitespaces and they are generally used for beautification of the code so that it is eassy for any programmer to debug or understand the code.**
+1. **The C++ compiler ignores whitespaces and they are generally used for beautification of the code so that it is eassy for any programmer to debug or understand the code.**
- **2 .
-If a variable is not initialized , it contains a garbage value.
-Let me give an example.**
+2. **If a variable is not initialized , it contains a garbage value.
+Let me give an example:**

  So in terms of boxes, you can imagine this as -